Ross Cohen, Licensed Professional Counselor

 • Feeling comfortable in your own skin

-Feel free to call me today at (503) 887-3309 or email me to book a counseling session or to set up a FREE consultation.
+For Counseling in Portland, feel free to call me today at (503) 887-3309 or email me to book a counseling session or to set up a FREE consultation.

-Office located in Portland, Oregon.
+Office located in NE Portland, Oregon.
 Serving the Portland metro area, including Beaverton, Hillsboro, Lake Oswego, Tigard, West Linn, Milwaukie, Oregon City, Tualatin, Gresham, and Vancouver, WA.